-For countries like Tuvalu where ENSO plays a major role in modulating TC frequency (i.e., more TCs during El Niño than La Niña events), it is also important to interpret any future changes in TC numbers in the context of ENSO.
+For countries like Tuvalu where ENSO play a major role in modulating TC frequency (i.e., more TCs during El Niño than La Niña events), it is also important to interpret any future changes in TC numbers in the context of ENSO.
 Chand et al. (2017) [14] showed that ENSO will continue to be a dominant large-scale climate process influencing natural variability of TCs in future.
-As per this study, while TC numbers are projected to decrease overall in the broader southwest Pacific, TCs are also projected to become ~20-40 % more frequent in the entire central Pacific region during future-climate El Niño periods compared to present-climate El Niño periods (Figure 8-4, b), and less frequent during future-climate La Niña and neutral periods compared to present-climate El Niño-type conditions in the future climate [15], increased TC frequency for Tuvalu - as projected by some CMIP6 models - should also be given careful attention, as opposed to a general narrative of declining TC numbers which may be true for the broader Pacific and globally (e.g., [16-18]).
+As per this study, while TC numbers are projected to decrease overall in the broader southwest Pacific, TCs are also projected to become ~20-40 % more frequent in the entire central Pacific region during future-climate El Niño periods (Figure 8-4, b), and less frequent during future-climate La Niña and neutral periods compared to present-climate La Niña and neutral periods (Figure 8-4, c).
+Since CMIP6 models project more El Niño-type conditions in the future climate [15], increased TC frequency for Tuvalu - as projected by some CMIP6 models - should also be given careful attention, as opposed a general narrative of declining TC numbers which may be true for the broader Pacific and globally (e.g., [16-18]).